 “The ongoing starvation here is a man-made tragedy,” stated Egeland.
 “In Darfur, I met women barely surviving, eating one meal of boiled leaves a day.
 The warring sides, who are obstructing access to these communities, bear direct responsibility for this catastrophe.
 This humanitarian crisis could be stopped at any moment.”

 Despite urgent needs, all sides in the conflict continue to block aid access.
 “This is not an accident,” said Egeland.
-“The Rapid Support Forces and the Sudanese Armed Forces cannot use hunger as a weapon.
+“These parties cannot use hunger as a weapon.
 Each delay, every blocked truck, every authorisation delayed is a death sentence for families who can’t wait another day for food, water, and shelter.
 It is morally indefensible.”

 The humanitarian response for Sudan is critically underfunded, leaving agencies including NRC with no choice but to make impossible decisions about whom to help.
 “The humanitarian response has less than half of what is needed,” said Egeland.
 “Soup kitchens in Khartoum, a last lifeline for thousands, have now closed down because promised funds have not come through.
 As we struggle to keep up, our current resources are merely delaying deaths instead of preventing them.”